hyosung11/Launch-School/Courses/JS109/glossary.md

 JavaScript uses the `return` statement to return a value to the code that called the function: the **caller**.
 If you don't specify a value, it returns `undefined`.
 Either way, the `return` statement causes the function to stop running and returns control to the caller.

 Functions that always return a boolean value, i.e., `true` or `false`, are called **predicates**.
 You will almost certainly encounter this term in future readings and videos, so commit it to memory.

+**Function composition** lets us use a function call as an argument to another function.

+We've seen that function calls always return a value, and we can pass that function call as an argument to another function call.
+Thus, it's vital to know what values our functions return.
+In the final analysis, those values get passed as arguments to other functions.

 ## 12. Mutability vs. Immutability vs `const`